Niniek Kun Naryatie

-Niniek Kun Naryatie (born 11 December 1957) is an Indonesian retired diplomat who served as ambassador to Argentine, with concurrent accreditation to Paraguay and Uruguay, from 2018 to 2013.
+Niniek Kun Naryatie (born 11 December 1957) is an Indonesian retired diplomat who served as ambassador to Argentina, with concurrent accreditation to Paraguay and Uruguay, from 2018 to 2023.
 Previously, she was the foreign minister's advisor for socio-cultural affairs and Indonesian diaspora empowerment from 2016 to 2017 and as ambassador to Ukraine, with concurrent accreditation to Georgia and Armenia, from 2012 to 2016.

 Early life and education

 Born in Surabaya, Indonesia, on 11 December 1957, Niniek's father was Koen Djelani, former naval academy governor who had served as assistant defense attaché in Moscow and lecturer in military civics at the Military Law Academy.
 Her childhood was marked with frequent moving due to her father's military and diplomatic assignment.
 As a child, she dreamed of becoming a flight attendant due to the frequent trips abroad and the flashy uniform.

 After completing high school, she passed the test in geography major at the Gadjah Mada University but was rejected upon confirmation.
 She briefly studied electrical engineering at the Sepuluh Nopember Institute of Technology (ITS), before receiving news of her acceptance at the communications major at the University of Indonesia in 1977 while undergoing orientation in ITS.

 At the University of Indonesia, she recounted her feeling intimidated by her peers due to her appearance and even failed a course, causing her to be held back a year.
 She addressed this setback by engaging in numerous extra-curricular activities like a secretarial course and working part-time as an administrative staff member in an educational institution.
 The introduction of the semester system later allowed her to catch up with her peers.
 Niniek also served as a research assistant at various research organizations and NGOs.